Technolgap/technolgap-website/README.md

 - [w3cSchools](https://www.w3schools.com/)

 ## Deployment
-We are using Heroku to deploy
+* We are using Heroku to deploy our website (https://technolgap.herokuapp.com/).

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/import?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+* The Director of Development (Monica Vu) will be primarily responsible for deploying changes -- you just need to make sure you're able to make changes in your localhost.

 ## Commands
 Go to the package.json file to learn more about what commands are available.